 A former Club athletic director, Bear became the Executive Director in 1957.
 Everybody loved Bear.
 Possessing a personality that was as big as his hulking frame, Bear let the Club until the mid-1970s.
 The sports programs, which included cheerleading for girls, grew under his direction and the leadership of new Athletic Director Donnie Whittington, who was hired in that capacity in 1957.
 A second gym, which was uniquely carpeted, was constructed behind the existing structure in 1967.
 One of Donnie's football and basketball coaches, Jim Helms, came to work at the Club in 1972.
 Bear appointed Jim as Camp Spencer Director and put him in charge of the Club's games room.
 Jim was Director when Camp Spencer added a swimming pool in 1976, replacing one of the lakes as the kids' favorite place to cool off.
 Another famous Club moment occurred in 1976.
 Jim and Donnie both remember the day when the Secret Service scoped out the Club because Presidential candidate Jimmy Carter was going to be in town that week for the Club's famous Pancake Day.
 Other famous visitors to the Club over the years included cowboys Tex Ritter and Hopalong Cassidy, football coaches Lou Holtz and Bill Dooley, and NASCAR legend Ernie Irvan.

 Originated by the Kiwanis Club in 1947, shortly after the Club's incarnation, Pancake Day is one of Concord's biggest social events of the year.
 In the days when the Club did not have its own equipment, staff had to drive around town picking up tables, chairs, and grills that were stored in homes and businesses, forcing Club programs to take a week's hiatus.
-Once the Club's largest fundraising event, Pancake Day still brings around 5,000 people into the building every third Thursday in March.
-In terms of revenue, the It Just Takes One Dinner, or Steak & Burger Dinner, is now the Club's biggest fundraiser.
-The Club's other major fundraisers include the annual Festival of Trees, which originated in 2005 and takes place every December, and a June golf tournament that teed off in 2003.
+Once the Club's largest fundraising event, Pancake Day still brings around 5,500 people into the building every third Thursday in March.
+In terms of revenue, the Festival of Trees, which originated in 2005 is now the Club's biggest fundraiser.
+The Club's other major fundraiser is the Uwharrie Golf Classic, which teed off in 2003 and is held each year in June.
 For many years, the Club hosted a tennis tournament, but the final game, set, and match was held in 2002.

 Of course, at the heart of the Club are its programs.
 With the sports and Camp Spencer programs thriving, new Executive Director Hank Utley asked Jim Helms to develop a program for the Club's teenagers in 1976.
 Jim gave a famous reply, "If I can get a big screen TV and some telephones, the kids will come."
 The Keystone Club, as it became known, grew into a program that is now 200 kids strong.
 The Club branched out into sports other than football and basketball.
 For many years, the Club sponsored a youth baseball team in the city parks and recreation league.
 Donnie also conducted softball, indoor soccer, and lacrosse programs over the years.
 When current Executive Director Valerie Melton took the helm in 1994, she began placing an emphasis on the Club's Afterschool and Summer Programs.
 In terms of youth served and number of activity hours, those programs are now the Club's largest.